atomgptlab/atombench/README.md

 ---

-## Cite Us!
+## Citation

-If you use AtomBench in your research, please cite:
+If you use AtomBench in your research, please consider citing us:

 ```bibtex
 @article{campbell2025atombench,